Water and sewage

 The proper use and management of water is crucial to our future.
 Our choice of water management solutions in the years ahead will be hugely significant for future generations.

 At IFAT the key sector water and sewage will be presented in halls A1 to A3, B1 to B3 and C1 to C4.
-The site can be reached via the West, Northwest and West Entrances.
+The site can be reached via the West, Northwest and North Entrances.

 The range of exhibitions encompasses the following key sectors: